RAGCap-Bench: Benchmarking Capabilities of LLMs in Agentic Retrieval Augmented Generation Systems

 \textit{\textbf{Grounded Reasoning}}: While an F1 score reflects partial correctness in reasoning statements, it does not reflect deeper reasoning failures.
 A mistake made by LLMs in any intermediate reasoning stage can be propagated through subsequent stages of the agentic RAG systems.
 Conversely, even perfect extraction can be undermined if the model's reasoning process is flawed.
 Therefore, the EM score serves as a stronger indicator for flawless reasoning grounded in given evidence.
 Despite high F1 scores (generally more than 80\%) achieved by many LLMs, the EM scores are much lower.
-Among fast-thinking models, the best EM score of 50.94\% is obtained by GPT-4o.
-Among slow-thinking models, the best EM score is 56.60\%, achieved by Qwen3-235B-A22B.
+Among fast-thinking models, the best EM score of 52.83\% is obtained by Gemini-3.1-Pro.
+Among slow-thinking models, the best EM score is 57.23\%, achieved by Qwen3-235B-A22B.

-\textit{\textbf{Noise Robustness}}: For noise-abstain, only EM score, denoted as EM$_a$ is computed.
+\textit{\textbf{Noise Robustness}}: For noise-abstain, only the EM score, denoted as EM$_a$ is computed.
 Our results show that most models are noise robust.
 When provided with irrelevant information, most LLMs admit that the question is not answerable.
-On the other hand, most LLMs do not recognise the credibility and reliability of the sources.
-Most models in Table~\ref{tab:results_informative} have an EM$_r$ of less than 50\% despite high F1$_r$ scores.
-Models such as Qwen2.5-72B-Instruct, GPT-4o and Gemini-1.5-Pro obtain an EM$_r$ as low as 10.00\%.
-This suggests a concerning trend: many models exhibit a tendency to trust retrieved information indiscriminately, regardless of the sources' credibility.
-A closer examination of the models' reasoning outputs reveals that many models prioritise the content of retrieved web pages over their reliability.
-For example, the LLMs tend to accept the sources as long as they appear informative, even if they think the sources might come from a potentially less credible authority.
-While this tendency may be relatively safe when information across sources is consistent, it becomes problematic in the presence of conflicting evidence.
-In such cases, a typical approach that humans would involve checking the origin of the sources before drawing the conclusions.
-Among all models, Qwen3-8B performs surprisingly well in detecting the less credible sources.
-However, one should note that the Qwen3-8B is also a weak model in evidence extraction, which partially explains its good performance on EM$_r$ due to its disengagement with the content.
+For noise reliability, most LLMs struggle to assess the credibility of information sources.
+As shown in Table~\ref{tab:results_informative}, many models achieve high F1$_r$ scores yet have EM$_r$ values below 50\%.
+Some models, such as Qwen2.5-72B-Instruct, GPT-4o, and Gemini-1.5-Pro—perform particularly poorly, with EM$_r$ scores as low as 10\%.
+This pattern indicates a concerning tendency to trust retrieved content indiscriminately, regardless of source reliability.
+A closer look at model reasoning reveals that LLMs often prioritize the content of a webpage over its credibility.
+They frequently accept sources that appear informative even when the origin is questionable.
+While this behavior may be relatively harmless when different sources agree, it becomes risky in the presence of conflicting information.
+In such cases, human decision-making typically involves checking the authority and trustworthiness of sources before drawing conclusions, a capability current models still lack.